-Moving to Miami?
+Moving to Miami in 2017?
 Read the Complete Miami Relocation Guide

 This is the most complete guide for those families or young professionals who are relocating or moving to Miami.
 Within the David Siddons Group most of us have been through the same process as you are about to experience, therefore when we say we will describe this process from A to Z, we know exactly what we are talking about.

 Where would you like to live in Miami?
 The different neighborhoods explained

 When first moving to Miami from anywhere else in the world, you probably don’t know the differences between the various areas and where to find the best fitting “demographics” for your family.

 We provided this table for you which explains each Miami area with its main demographics.

 Whenever you are moving abroad, the main question is “Where can I afford to live?” and “Will my budget allow me to live in the area of my choice?”.
 In the section below we show you the average rental prices and average sales prices for homes and condos in each Miami area.

 Most people who relocate to Miami start with renting a home for one year to get to know the area better and to make sure Miami is the place they would like to settle for a longer time.
 In the tables below we are providing you with the average rental prices for condos and single family homes (classified per size).
 Please note this is an indication of what to expect in each area.
 The Miami rental property of your dreams might differ from the average prices listed below.

 Home Rental Prices⇓

 In the tables below we provide you with average sales prices (per Sq.Ft) for the most desirable Miami areas.
 We provided data for the single family home market as well as for the condo market.
 These are the average prices to give you a better understanding of each area.